 1. Do I need an official diagnosis to work with you?

 No, you don’t need a formal diagnosis to start coaching with me.
-Many of my clients come to me because they suspect they are neurodivergent or face similar challenges.
-While I’m not qualified to provide formal diagnoses, I can support you in navigating your journey, offering tools and strategies to enhance your daily life.
-If needed, I can also connect you with appropriate professionals for further assessment.
+Many of my clients come to me because they suspect they are neurodivergent or recognise similar patterns in themselves.

 2. What results can I expect from coaching?

-- Develop practical strategies to manage time, tasks, and overwhelm.
+- develop practical strategies to manage time, tasks, and overwhelm

-- Build self-awareness and confidence in your strengths.
+- build self-awareness and confidence in your strengths

-- Improve focus, emotional regulation, and energy management.
+- improve focus, emotional regulation, and energy management

 3. How long are the coaching sessions?